-However, if your only errors on Form 944 relate to federal tax liabilities reported in Part 2 of Form 944 or on Form 945-A, Annual Record of Federal Tax Liability, do not file Form 944-X. For more information about correcting federal tax liabilities reported in Part 2 of Form 944 or on Form 945-A, see the instructions for Form 945-A.
+However, if your only errors on Form 944 relate to federal tax liabilities reported in Part 2 of Form 944 or on Form 945-A, Annual Record of Federal Tax Liability, do not file Form 944-X. For more information about correcting federal tax liabilities reported in Part 2 of Form 944 or on Form 945-A, see the Form 945-A instructions.

 Due dates.
-The due date for filing Form 944-X to qualify for interest-free adjustments for underpayments or overpayments depends on when you discover an error and if you underreported or overreported tax.
+The due date for filing Form 944-X depends on when you discover an error and if you underreported or overreported tax.
 If you underreported tax, see Underreported tax below.
 For overreported amounts, you may choose to either make an interest-free adjustment or file a claim for refund or abatement.
-If you are correcting overreported amounts, see Overreported tax-credit and Overreported tax-claim below.
+If you are correcting overreported tax-claim below.

 If any due date falls on a Saturday, Sunday, or legal holiday, you may file Form 944-X on the next business day.
 If we receive Form 944-X after the due date, we will treat Form 944-X as filed on time if the envelope containing Form 944-X is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
 If you do not follow these guidelines, we will consider Form 944-X filed when it is actually received.
 See Pub.
-15 (Circular E) for more information on IRS-designated private delivery services.
+15 (Circular E) or Pub.
+80 (Circular SS) for more information on IRS-designated private delivery services.

 Underreported tax.
 If you are correcting underreported tax, you must file Form 944-X by the due date of the return for the return period in which you discovered the error.
 When you discover that you underreported tax on a previously filed Form 944, file Form 944-X no later than January 31 of the following year.
-Pay the amount you owe when you file.
-Doing so will generally ensure that your correction is interest free and not subject to failure-to-pay or failure-to-deposit penalties.
-See What About Penalties and Interest? on page 3.